gradle/gradle/design-docs/incremental-build.md

 ## Story: Compare tasks using IncrementalTaskInputs with "regular" tasks

-- Vary number of inputs and outputs
+- Vary number of inputs
 - If difference between calculating up-to-date checks is identical or within an order of magnitude, remove this as a variable in future plans.
 - Collect numbers for a report